 - Stabilize and naturalize 33,365 linear feet of stream channels

 - Restore 32 acres of wetlands

-- Preserve 135 acres of forest with enhancing 36 acres of the forested acres.
+- Preservation of 135 acres of forest, and enhancement of 36 acres of forested acres.

 - Improve native fish habitat